MartijnDwars/metaborg.github.io/stratego/language/05-rewriting-strategies.md

 ### 5.1.2.
 Attempt 2: Functionalization

 Another common solution to this kind of problem is to introduce additional constructors that achieve normalization under a restricted set of rules.
 That is, the original set of rules `p1 -> p2` is transformed into rules of the form `f(p_1) -> p_2'`, where `f` is some new constructor symbol and the right-hand side of the rule also contains such new constructors.
 In this style of programming, constructors such as `f` are called _functions_ and are distinguished from constructors.
-Normal forms over such rewrite systems are assumed to be free of these `function' symbols; otherwise the function would have an incomplete definition.
+Normal forms over such rewrite systems are assumed to be free of these _function_ symbols; otherwise the function would have an incomplete definition.

 To illustrate the approach we adapt the DNF rules by introducing the function symbols `Dnf` and `DnfR`.
 (We ignore the evaluation rules in this example.)